Evavic44/Learn-JavaScript/README.md

 ```

 The console sees the typeof as an **object** This is an error/bug that has not being fixed in JavaScript for legacy reasons.
 This is an error because `null` is not an object and should return `null` as `null` just like we had `undefined` return as `undefined`.

+## 9. Basic Operators

+An operator allows you